 Welcome to the website for our Practicum Program!
 We have training opportunities for advanced masters and early doctoral students here at Counseling, Health and Wellness Services.
 We're pleased you are interested in the opportunity to train with us and have provided the following pages to help inform your decision.

 We have two open positions each academic year for the Practicum Program.
 We accept applications from January 1 through March 15 for the upcoming academic year.
-We typically interview candidates in mid-March to mid-April and will indicate on our website when the positions have been filled.
+We typically interview candidates in early-March to mid-April and will indicate on our website when the positions have been filled.